TOUCHLESS ACCESS CONTROL SYSTEMS

 Biometric & Facial Recognition Software

-Biometric software is often fast, highly accurate, reliable, safe, secured, involves low maintenance cost and produces enhanced high-quality images.
+Biometric access software is often fast, highly accurate, reliable, safe, secured, involves low maintenance cost and produces enhanced high-quality images.
 These use high image sensor technology, typically ranging from Ultra HD resolution to 4K Video resolution, to accurately capture the pattern.

 Facial recognition removes the need for clicks or logins.
 It is an advanced technology that captures your face from all angles and stores the image for authentication when the user needs access.
 Facial Recognition solution is extremely time-saving, accurate, optimizes resources, offline capability, increased productivity, well-integrated capabilities, and hygienic.